 In this article, we will look at who is HNI in India, the qualifications for becoming an HNI, types of HNIs, and the benefits enjoyed by this class of investors.

-High-net-worth individuals or HNIs refer to a specific class of individual players or investors in the financial services sector determined on the basis of net worth and how much they can invest in the financial markets.
+The HNI full form is High-net-worth individuals refer to a specific class of individual players or investors in the financial services sector determined on the basis of net worth and how much they can invest in the financial markets.
 As the expression suggests, HNIs have a relatively larger corpus to invest in the markets and, therefore, enjoy a privileged position.
 In India, high-net-worth individuals are individuals that have an investable asset of over INR 5 crore.

 HNIs are significant players in the Indian financial markets and are a growing segment of investors.
-Reports suggest that the number of HNIs in India increased by 12.2% on a year-on-year basis between 2022 and 2023, and in the same time period, Indian HNIs’ financial wealth has surged by 12.4%1.
-It is also reported that the HNI population in India will grow from 7.9 lakh people in 2022 to 16.5 lakh by 2027, registering a growth of 107% in just five years2.
+Reports suggest that the number of HNI investors in India increased by 12.2% on a year-on-year basis between 2022 and 2023, and in the same time period, Indian HNIs’ financial wealth has surged by 12.4%1.
+Knight Frank’s The Wealth Report 2025, released on March 5, 2025, reveals that India’s high-net-worth individual (HNWI) population grew from 80,686 in 2023 to 85,698 in 2024.
+This upward trend is expected to continue, reaching an estimated 93,753 by 2028, highlighting the country’s rapidly expanding wealth landscape.

 High-net-worth individuals can be further classified into three different categories depending on their net worth and the amount of money that they can invest in the financial markets.
 These three categories of HNIs in India are as follows:

 Financial service providers, including Portfolio Management Services and financial advisors, often try to attract high-net-worth individuals to their clientele owing to their high net worth and high investable corpus.
-As a result, HNIs often have access to resources, information, and assets that are otherwise inaccessible to the average retail investor.
+As a result, HNI investors in India often have access to resources, information, and assets that are otherwise inaccessible to the average retail investor.

 Owing to their financial prowess, HNIs often have access to information that is otherwise unavailable to the common investor, which helps them make crucial decisions in a timely manner.